Capturing event metrics to track event KPIs can be a challenge.

 It’s always important to compare registration numbers to attendance numbers.
 More often than not, you’ll have a higher number of people registering than attending.
 But this event metric really shows how well you managed to intrigue your audience and persuade them to attend.

-If you’re a life science company looking for the metrics you should be tracking at your pharma events, check out HCP engagement: emerging trends, success metrics, and omnichannel strategies.
+If you’re a life science company looking for other engagement metrics you should be tracking at your pharma events, check out HCP engagement: emerging trends, success metrics, and omnichannel strategies.

 Email marketing is the most important tool for driving registrations for your event.
 But do you know how to measure event success with it?
 Simply track email open and click-through rates (CTR).